deployKF/website/content/about/kubeflow-vs-deploykf.md

 ---
 icon: custom/kubeflow
+description: >-
+  How deployKF is related to Kubeflow and Kubeflow Manifests.

 comparison_data:
   - aspect: Ease of Use
     deploykf:
       - Has a Helm-like interface, with [values](../reference/deploykf-values.md) for configuring all aspects of the deployment (no need to edit Kubernetes YAML)
-      - Upgrades are easy because config values only have minimal [changes between versions](../releases/changelog-deploykf.md).
+      - Upgrades are easy because you can bring your existing config files to new versions.
+Furthermore, values only have minimal [changes between versions](../releases/changelog-deploykf.md).
     kubeflow_manifests:
       - Manual patching of YAML manifests required for any changes.
       - Upgrades are difficult because new versions require starting from scratch with the new manifests.